 Gross Margin represents the operating profit earned on revenue after deducting the associated costs of sales including cost of products, operational labour, operational related depreciation, transportation, and all other operational related costs.
-Margins vary due to changes in the type of products sold, relative product mix, well type, geographic area, and nature of activity (i.e. drilling fluids, production and specialty chemicals, environmental, trucking, etc.).
+Margins vary due to changes in the type of products sold, relative product mix, well type, geographic area, and nature of activity.
 Generally, labour costs, although a significant component of cost of sales, have less of an impact on CES' margins than other cost elements such as product costs.
 Use of consultants and the variable component of compensation for employees provide CES with a means to manage seasonal activity swings as well as overall fluctuations in the demand for CES' products and services.